manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

   That option is written automatically from available postgresql shared library investigation.
 You can also override that name on runtime, providing environment variable `POSTGRESQL_LIB` with proper path to alternative library before running indexer.
 - **LOCALDATADIR** - default path where daemon stores binlog.
 If that path is not provided or disabled explicitly in daemon's runtime config (that is file `manticore.conf`, no way related to this build configuration), binlogs will be placed to this path.
 It is assumed to be absolute, however that is not strictly necessary, and you may play with relative values also.
 You most probably would not, however, change default value defined by configuration, which, depending on target system, might be something like `/var/data`, `/var/lib/manticore/data`, or `/usr/local/var/lib/manticore/data`.
 - **FULL_SHARE_DIR** - default path where all assets are stored.
 It may be overriden by environment variable `FULL_SHARE_DIR` before starting any tool which uses files from that folder.
 That is quite important path, as many things are by default expected there.
 That are - predefined charset tables, stopwords, manticore modules and icu data files - all placed into that folder.
 Configuration script usually determines that path to be something like `/usr/share/manticore`, or `/usr/local/share/manticore`.
 - **DISTR_BUILD** - shortcut of the options for releasing packages.
 That is string value with the name of the target platform.
 It may be used instead of manually configuring all the stuff.
-On debian and redhat linuxes default falue might be determined by light introspection and set to generic 'debian' or 'rhel'.
-Otherwize value is not defined.
+On debian and redhat linuxes default value might be determined by light introspection and set to generic 'debian' or 'rhel'.
+Otherwise value is not defined.
 - **PACK** - even more shortcut.
 It reads `DISTR` environment variable, assigns it to **DISTR_BUILD** param and then works as usual.
 That is very useful when building in prepared build systems, like docker containers, where that `DISTR` variable is set on system level and reflects target system for which such container intended.
 - **CMAKE_INSTALL_PREFIX** (path) - where manticore except itself installed.
 Building installs nothing, but prepares installation rules which are executed once you run `cmake --install` command, or create a package and then install it.
 Prefix may be freely changed anytime, even during install - by invoking `cmake --install . --prefix /path/to/installation`.
 However, at config time this variable once used to initialize default values of `LOCALDATADIR` and `FULL_SHARE_DIR`.
 So, for example, setting it to `/my/custom` at configure time will hardcode `LOCALDATADIR` as `/my/custom/var/lib/manticore/data`, and `FULL_SHARE_DIR` as `/my/custom/usr/share/manticore`.
 - **BUILD_TESTING** (bool) whether to support testing.
 If enabled, after the build you can run 'ctest' and test the build.
 Note that testing implies additional dependencies, like at least presence of PHP cli, python and available mysql server with test database.
 By default this param is on.
 So, for 'just build', you might want to disable the option by explicitly specifying 'off' value.
 - **LIBS_BUNDLE** - path to a folder with different libraries.
 This is mostly relevant for Windows building, but may be also helpful if you have to build often in order to avoid downloading third-party sources each time.
 By default this path is never modified by the configuration script; you should put everything there manually.
 When, say, we want the support of stemmer - the sources will be downloaded from Snowball homepage, then extracted, configured, built, etc. Instead you can store the original source tarball (which is `libstemmer_c.tgz`) in this folder.
 Next time you want to build from scratch, the configuration script will first look up in the bundle, and if it finds the stemmer there, it will not download it again from the Internet.
 - **CACHEB** - path to a folder with stored builds of 3-rd party libraries.
 Usually features like galera, re2, icu, etc. first downloaded or being got from bundle, then unpacked, built and installed into temporary internal folder.
 When building manticore that folder is then used as the place where the things required to support asked feature are live.
 Finally they either link with manticore, if it is library; either go directly to distribution/installation (like galera or icu data).
 When **CACHEB** is defined either as cmake config param, either as system environment variable, it is used as target folder for that builds.
 This folder might be kept across builds, so that stored libraries there will not be rebuilt anymore, making whole build process much shorter.

-Note, that some options organized in triples: `WITH_XXX`, `DL_XXX` and `XXX_LIB` - like support of mysql, odbc, etc. `WITH_XXX` deternimes whether next two has effect or not.
+Note, that some options organized in triples: `WITH_XXX`, `DL_XXX` and `XXX_LIB` - like support of mysql, odbc, etc. `WITH_XXX` determines whether next two has effect or not.
 I.e., if you set `WITH_ODBC` to `0` - there is no sence to provide `DL_ODBC` and `ODBC_LIB`, and these two will have no effect if whole feature is disabled.
 Also, `XXX_LIB` has no sense without `DL_XXX`, because if you don't want `DL_XXX` option, dynamic loading will not be used, and name provided by `XXX_LIB` is useless.
 That is used by default introspection.

 Also, using `iconv` library assumes `expat` and is useless if last is disabled.

-Also, some libraries may be always available, and so, there is no sence to avoid linkage with them.
+Also, some libraries may be always available, and so, there is no sense to avoid linkage with them.
 For example, in windows that is ODBC.
 On Mac Os that is Expat, iconv and m.b. others.
 Default introspection determines such libraries and effectively emits only `WITH_XXX` for them, without `DL_XXX` and `XXX_LIB`, that makes the things simpler.

 With some options in game configuring might look like: